-Kentucky is clearly the much better team as far as NCAA history is concerned.
-The Wildcats have won eight national championships while the Volunteers have yet to ever reach the Final Four.
-And the Wildcats have been the better team for most of the current decade.
-But in the four years before John Calipari became UK's head coach, Tennessee was consistently better than Kentucky.
+Kentucky is much better as far as NCAA history is concerned.
+The Wildcats have won eight national championships, while the Volunteers have never reached the Final Four.
+They've been the better team for most of the current decade, but in the four years before John Calipari became UK's head coach, Tennessee was consistently better than Kentucky.

-Bruce Pearl led the Vols to the SEC's East Division title in 2005-06, 2007-08 and 2008-09 and finished ahead of the Wildcats each year.
+Bruce Pearl led the Vols to SEC East Division titles in 2005-06, 2007-08 and 2008-09, finishing ahead of the Wildcats each year.
 During that stretch, Tennessee earned a pair of No. 2 seeds, a No. 5 seed and a No. 9 seed in the NCAA tournament, while Kentucky missed the dance in 2009 and didn't do better than a No. 8 seed in any of the prior three years.

 But once Calipari arrived and Kentucky started signing top-notch classes on the regular—while Tennessee went through three coaching changes in the span of five years, no less—things changed drastically.

-After becoming the one-and-done Wildcats, Kentucky finished ahead of Tennessee in the conference standings in eight consecutive years, winning 39 more regular-season SEC games than the Volunteers from 2010-17.
+After becoming the one-and-done Wildcats, Kentucky finished ahead of Tennessee in the conference standings in eight consecutive years, winning 39 more regular-season SEC games than the Volunteers from 2010 to 2017.

-With the G League set to offer up to $125,000 to high school players this summer—more than triple the G League's 2018-19 salary of $35,000—it's possible the one-and-done model will be going the way of the dinosaur before long.
-If college basketball does end up losing a significant number of high school stars straight to the NBA, Kentucky isn't going to have the can't-miss talents coming in and immediately dominating like it does now, even if it continues to sign top-five classes every year.
+With the G League set to offer up to $125,000 to high school players this summer—more than triple the G League's 2018-19 salary of $35,000—it's possible the one-and-done model will be extinct before long.
+If college basketball loses a significant number of high school stars straight to the NBA, Kentucky isn't going to have can't-miss talents coming in and immediately dominating like it does now, even if it continues to sign top-five classes every year.

-That might be a couple of years away from having a major impact on Kentucky, but next year's class is shaping up to be Calipari's weakest with the Wildcats.
+It might be a couple of years before we see a major impact on Kentucky, but next year's class is shaping up to be Calipari's weakest with the Wildcats.

 That's a relative term, of course.
-They're still getting two consensus top-10 players in Kahlil Whitney and Tyrese Maxey and should be a top-10 class just because of that duo.
+They're still getting two consensus top-10 players in Kahlil Whitney and Tyrese Maxey and should be a top-10 class with that duo alone.
 But with only a handful of key players still weighing their options and all of them currently expected to sign somewhere other than Kentucky, it's looking like Whitney and Maxey will be Kentucky's only top-100 signees for next year.

-If potential first-round draft picks Keldon Johnson, Ashton Hagans and PJ Washington all go pro—plus Reid Travis graduating—Kentucky would be losing a lot more talent than it is adding.
+If potential first-round draft picks Keldon Johnson, Ashton Hagans and PJ Washington all go pro—it's also worth noting Reid Travis' graduation—Kentucky would be losing a lot more talent than it is adding.
 That isn't to say the Wildcats are going to flirt with a .500 overall record, but the window should be open for a strong SEC team or two to create some separation from Kentucky.

-And if Grant Williams returns for his senior season, Tennessee is going to be one of the top preseason candidates to win the 2019-20 national championship—if not the singular favorite.
+If Grant Williams returns for his senior season, Tennessee will be one of the top preseason candidates to win the 2019-20 national championship—if not the singular favorite.

 The Volunteers are losing Admiral Schofield and Kyle Alexander as seniors, but they are equipped to replace them.
 2019 5-star combo guard Josiah James is the heir apparent to Schofield.
 2018 4-star center D.J.
 Burns is redshirting this year and should be an immediate contributor in the frontcourt next season.
-And sophomore wing-forward Yves Pons still hasn't quite tapped into his immense potential and could be a major breakout guy in 2019-20.
+Meanwhile, sophomore wing-forward Yves Pons still hasn't tapped into his immense potential and could have a big breakthrough in 2019-20.

-Pair that trio with four key seniors in Williams, Jordan Bone, Jordan Bowden and Lamonte Turner, and Tennessee is going to be cooking with gas.
+Pair that trio with four key seniors in Williams, Jordan Bone, Jordan Bowden and Lamonte Turner, and Tennessee is cooking with gas.

 No one on this team was supposed to be a star, but Tennessee is winning both on and off the court because of guys like Williams and Schofield.

-Barnes' 2019 class is rated 30th on the 247Sports composite, which would be Tennessee's highest class rank since 2010.
-If the Vols earn a No. 1 seed in the 2019 and 2020 tournaments, you can take it to the bank that they're only going to improve on the recruiting side of things.
+Barnes' 2019 class is rated 30th on the 247Sports composite, which would be Tennessee's highest rank since 2010.
+If the Vols earn a No. 1 seed in the 2019 and 2020 tournaments, they're only going to improve on the recruiting side.
 And heaven knows Barnes won more than his fair share of recruiting battles during his 17 years with Texas.

-The Volunteers were a year ahead of schedule last season, and now they are on the verge of turning into something special.
-"Dynasty" is much too strong a word for a team that is 1-1 in the NCAA tournament over the past four years.
-But if Tennessee wins this road game against Kentucky, it could be some time before the Wildcats take the SEC throne again.
+The Volunteers were a year ahead of schedule last season, and now they are on the verge of something special.
+"Dynasty" is too strong of a word for a team that is 1-1 in the NCAA tournament over the past four years, but if Tennessee wins this road game, it could be some time before the Wildcats take the SEC throne again.

 Kerry Miller covers men's college basketball for Bleacher Report.
 You can follow him on Twitter, @kerrancejames.